eersnington/groq-llama3-pdf-rag/README.md

-# PDF Genie
+# Doc Chat
 RAG based generative AI application that allows to chat with PDF documents.
 Developed using Streamlit and Groq AI Inference technology.

-# PDF Genie
+# Doc Chat

-**PDF Genie** is an AI-powered app that enables users to interact with and extract insights from PDF documents via a chat interface.
+**Doc Chat** is an AI-powered app that enables users to interact with and extract insights from PDF documents via a chat interface.
 Leveraging Groq AI, users can upload PDFs and ask context-based questions to get accurate information.

 ## Key Features
 - **PDF Upload and Processing:** Supports multiple PDF uploads for AI interrogation.